dannystaple/dannystaple.github.io/_posts/2007-06-13-silent-computer-upgrade-part-ii.md

 The BIOS did not show any setting to enable Cool N' Quiet or PowerNow technology that can be used to control an AMD CPU's speed with software.
 I booted Ubuntu, and tried to load the powernow-k8 module but received the message "Device not found".
 Checking the DMESG log there were a number of messages to the effect of this feature not being supported by my BIOS.
 Net result - no software controlled CPU stepping.

 However, the OS was now running fine, and stable.
-I did feel I was not getting the full potential to save power, but the temperature was very good, at between 32 and 35 degrees C.
+I did feel I was not getting the full potential to save power, but the temperature was good, at between 32 and 35 degrees C.

 In an attempt to get BIOS support for this, I went to the Gigabyte (motherboard manufacturer) support site and downloaded the latest flash code.
 Now - I do not have any floppy drives, so I needed to make a bootable CD.